 After growing up in Boston with a family tradition of running a “Turkey Trot” before sitting down to a holiday feast, he recognized an opportunity here in Bozeman to bring folks together to support a worthy local cause on Thanksgiving.
 John is active in the local running community and has run 44 marathons to date in 19 states around the country, including the *love of his running life* – the Boston Marathon – 13 times.
 John, his wife, and two young sons are proud members of the Big Sky Wind Drinkers running club and enjoy the vast quality of resources available in Gallatin Valley.

 Monica Ruiz – Services Navigator at Gallatin Valley Food Bank and Huffing For Stuffing Co-Director

 Robin Mayer – Outreach and Events Coordinator for HRDC and Huffing For Stuffing Co-Director

 Robin grew up in Bozeman and is proud to be a part of Huffing For Stuffing.
 Robin has a long history of volunteerism for various HRDC initiatives, such as the Community Cafe, the Warming Center and the Food Bank.
-Over two years ago, she was thrilled to be hired as HRDC’s Outreach and Events Coordinator.
+In 2014, she was thrilled to be hired as HRDC’s Outreach and Events Coordinator.
 Her responsibilities include marketing and fundraising for HRDC and co-coordinating all HRDC events, including the annual Carnival and Huffing For Stuffing.

 Barb Kuhlmeier – Huffing For Stuffing Starting Line Guru